StrawChannel95/apocalyptic-wonderland.github.io/README.md

 # Requirements

+> [!Note]
+>
-**I cannot provide support for different specifications and setups.
+>**I cannot provide support for different specifications and setups.
 I do not know how to improve FPS on other devices.
 Do not ask me about it.
 You can, however, ask on the support server, but no matter what you have, you need either Windows 10 or Windows 11.**

 ### Specifications